 Bindings: Rome Katana, Burton Cartel,

 Set Up: Close to centered 22″ wide 15 front -3 back

-Approximate Weight: Felt light even wtih the heavy Katana’s on there and lighter with the Cartels.
+Approximate Weight: Felt light even with the heavy Katana’s on there and lighter with the Cartels.

 Powder: No powder but you can tell it will do well.
 It won’t be that super effortless floater compared to boards with more rocker in the nose but I bet it has some of that fun powder pop that the old Rome Notch had that I owned and loved.
-Even though it’s centered on the side cut there is some set back on board and it will give you more directional float than the specs would lead you to believe.
+Even though it’s centered on the sidecut there is some set back on board and it will give you more directional float than the specs would lead you to believe.
 I personally liked the older Rome S-Rocker profiles that had more rocker in the nose to the newer camber to flat to a little bit of rocker.
 That being said if you like how full camber rides you might like this more than I did.
 It’s going to float better than camber but not really float like many freeride boards we tried out there with more rocker in the nose.

-Speed: Fast for a 155 and if we were on a 159 which was probably a better fit I bet it would of been up there with the old Rome Anthem.
+Speed: Fast for a 155 and if we were on a 159 which was probably a better fit I bet it would have been up there with the old Rome Anthem.

 Jibbing: Nope……not a good idea.